Ketel Marte Player Props: Diamondbacks vs. Royals

 Ketel Marte At The Plate

-- Marte is hitting .282 with seven doubles, two triples, two home runs and three walks.
+- Marte has seven doubles, two triples, two home runs and three walks while hitting .267.

-- Among the qualifying hitters in MLB play, he ranks 53rd in batting average, 106th in on-base percentage, and 47th in slugging.

-- Marte will look to extend his eight-game hitting streak.
-He's batting .375 in his last games.

-- In 72.7% of his 22 games this season, Marte has picked up at least one hit.
-He's also had six multi-hit games.

-- In 22 games played this season, he has gone deep in two of them.
+- He has hit a long ball in two of 23 games played this season, and in 2.1% of his plate appearances.

-- Marte has driven in a run in three games this season (13.6%), including three games with more than one RBI (13.6%).
+- Marte has driven in a run in three games this year (13.0%), including three games with more than one RBI (13.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.